David Ansell, MD, MPH

 Consultant, HEALTH Reimagined™ | email@example.com

-I am an experienced researcher and analyst with a history of conducting quantitative analyses and compiling data into detailed summaries and reports.
-I currently provide research support to HEALTH Reimagined™ for numerous national health equity projects.
-My primary interest is enhancing policy development to improve health equity, healthcare access for the under-privileged and preventive health.
-I hold a Ph.D. in Philosophy from the University of Pittsburgh and am a recent graduate of the MPH program in health policy at George Washington University.
-As affiliate faculty at CCHE, my work focuses on how to better understand the national health equity landscape.
+Christine Young is an experienced researcher and analyst with a history of conducting quantitative analyses and compiling data into detailed summaries and reports.
+Currently, Christine provides research support to HEALTH Reimagined™ for numerous national health equity projects.
+Her primary interest is enhancing policy development to improve health equity, healthcare access for the underprivileged, and preventive health.
+Christine holds a Ph.D. in Philosophy from the University of Pittsburgh and is a recent graduate of the MPH program in health policy at George Washington University.
+As affiliate faculty at CCHE, her work focuses on better understanding the national health equity landscape.